italamanova/Sunshine/README.md

 Sunshine
 ========

-It's a simple weather app. \n
+It's a simple weather app.

-Using this app you can find a weather forecast for a week for any city.\n Also you can see details about this city.\n
+Using this app you can find a weather forecast for a week for any city.

+Also you can see details about this city.